sbiqbe/sbiqbe/README.md

 ### Misc

-- [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) - This handles authentication into Azure and lets you integrate a cloud shell right into VS Code.
+- [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) - This handles authentication into Azure and lets you integrate a cloud shell right inside VS Code.
 - [Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) - Sometimes I need to have multiple VS Code windows open at the same time.
 Peacock helps keep which window is which by adding a color bar to VS Code.
 Click the link to see an example.
 - [WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) - I run the Windows Subsystem for Linux (WSL) since my Windows laptop is pretty well locked-down.
 You'll want this extension to be able to integrate the terminal into WSL.
+- [CodeSnap](https://marketplace.visualstudio.com/items?itemName=adpyke.codesnap) - There are times when I need to take screenshots of my code (mostly to submit for CHG tickets).
+CodeSnap saves the day!

 ### Themes